 North Bali Reef Conservation is a Non-Governmental Organisation and volunteering program based in the small fishing village of Tianyar on the North East coast of Bali.
 Tianyar’s reef has potential to be a healthy and highly diverse coral reef but is currently in poor condition due to abusive and unsustainable actions in the past.
 Until the 1950s the Tianyar beach was a port for traders who used to anchor their ships on the reef.
-Before, it was also fashionable to harvest coral for it to be crushed into a fine white powder and used to show a families wealth when painted on the outside of their house.
-More recently, the marine ecosystem is under pressure from plastic pollution choking marine life as well as pressure from local fishermen.
+Before, it was also fashionable to harvest coral for it to be crushed into a fine white powder and used to show a family’s wealth when painted on the outside of their house.
+More recently, the marine ecosystem is under pressure from plastic pollution choking marine life as well as pressure from few individuals using unsustainable fishing practices.
 An urgent need to protect and conserve the reef was identified and in July 2017 North Bali Reef Conservation was founded by I Ketut De Sujana Mahartana, the founder of Volunteer in Bali Program and Zach Boakes, an undergraduate environmental scientist.
 Alongside our aim to restore and conserve Tianyar’s coral reef, we also aim to provide an alternative, sustainable livelihood to the local people.
-North Bali Reef Conservation has since started several environmental and sustainability projects focusing on education, mentality change, no take Marine Protection Area (MPA), pollution reduction, and the construction of artificial reef structures.
+North Bali Reef Conservation has since started several environmental and sustainability projects focusing on education, mentality change, a no take Marine Protection Area (MPA), pollution reduction, and the construction of artificial reef structures.

 As turtle nesting season has finished and hatching season is also coming to a close we would consider our turtle conservation program a success.
 With over 15 nests relocated to our sanctuary, around 400 hatchings have now made it to the sea which would have been unlikely without some help.
 The hatchlings themselves have been a useful tool in educating the local children and building empathy for marine life.
 We hope that next year the news of our program will have spread and so more nests can be saved.